IELTS writing task: Overview, pattern, examples, tips & tricks

 Total duration: 60 minutes

-The IELTS exam pattern consists of two descriptive essays between 150-250 words, which you are required to complete in 60 minutes.
+The IELTS exam pattern consists of two descriptive essays.
+The word count for task 1 and task 2 is 150 and 250, respectively.
+You are required to complete these in 60 minutes.
 You can find some questions in the form of a graph, chart, or diagram, where you should interpret and describe the data with respect to the task requirements.

 While the pattern of the writing section is the same for the Academic and General Training versions, the IELTS exam syllabus differs.
 Both versions have different questions, so make sure you prepare for the IELTS version you have applied for.